Which is to say: that bloody Potions book.

 She also didn’t need to have Harry wondering whether the full moon was approaching, since she has now assassinated all the Marauders’ characters by setting the hazing incident after the werewolf caper.
 And indeed, given that she showed Lily nagging Snape about the werewolf caper immediately after it happened, and they were clearly still at least titularly “friends,” the werewolf caper has to have taken place anything up to a year before the Pensieve junket.
 So why does whether the full moon was approaching on the day of the OWLs or not matter?

 Was this a delayed retaliation against Snape for not having rolled over and let himself be murdered?
 Excuse me, but by piling this incident on top of the werewolf caper those little bastards deserved expulsion.
-And they had just given the school a nice public excuse to do it too.
+And they have now just given the school a nice public excuse to do it too.
 Or at least suspension until the end of term, even if that only came down to sending them all home a week or two early.

 Admittedly, by this time I am in agreement that the werewolf caper was not a murder attempt, and that they had managed to pull off what they were actually attempting, probably just fed into their belief that they were invincible.